antonhornquist/SerialOSCClient-sc/README.md

 ## Description

-SerialOSCClient provides to monome and arc devices an interface akin to SuperCollider core MIDIClient.
+SerialOSCClient provides plug'n'play support for monome (link::http://monome.org::) grids, arcs and other SerialOSC compliant devices.
+In many regards SerialOSCClient and its related classes are to SerialOSC devices what link::Classes/MIDIClient:: and its related classes in the SuperCollider standard library are to MIDI devices.

 ## Examples